open-politics/SSARE/README.md

 Once integrated, SSARE processes these articles using embeddings models of your choice(upcoming, currently hardcoded), stores their vector representations in a Qdrant vector database, and maintains a full copy in a PostgreSQL database.

-Furthermore all articles' text is undergoing Named Entity Recognition (NER) where entities such as geo-political entities, affiliations or organisation names.
+Furthermore all articles' text is undergoing Named Entity Recognition (NER) where entities such as geo-political entities, affiliations, persons or organisation names.

-The GPE (Geoplolitical Entity) tags are geocoded, meaning for the recognised location "Berlin" it returns the latitude and longitude.
+The GPE (Geoplolitical Entity) tags are the geoencoded, e.g. for the recognised location "Berlin" it returns the latitude and longitude and passes a geojson file.

 **THE FINAL RESULT** is a live postgres database with articles saved and this data schema (as pydantic model):
 ````python